 Precision Machine Technology is a hands-on program.
-You will use math skills to solve problems and machine projects.
 If you want to use your mechanical aptitude and have a high interest in precision work, then you should consider this program.
+Participate in the Early College option and earn the Ivy Tech Certificate in Machine Tool Technology while at WCC.
+Students may need to take an additional course on their own to complete the Certificate.

 You Will Learn: